Congregations as Employers During the COVID-19 Pandemic

 Supervision and Teams

 - No matter what the restrictions are in your locality at this time, no staff member should feel pressure to come to the building to work.
 Ministers and boards, make a strong statement to staff that shows your commitment to their well-being and that of the community as a whole.
+The UUA Guidance on Gathering includes advice for staff.

 - You need the voices of your team at the table.
 Congregational work, especially right now, is systemic, interconnected.
 Involve lead staff in programmatic and other decision-making - or at least give them the option.
 Each staff member will offer unique perspectives, concerns, and ideas.
 Consider:

-- Staff need to think - together: What is truly necessary?
+- Staff need to think – together: What is truly necessary?
 What do your members most need from you?
 What are the most important things to do with your precious and finite time and energy?
-(See Pacing Ourselves in a Pandemic.)

 - Nearly every action you take (and don't take) has implications for children, youth, and families.